Description

 $request->session()->flush();

-There is no return value, and the session will be automatically removed from storage when the object is destroyed.
+There is no return value, and the session will be automatically deleted from storage when the session object is destroyed.

 Example